BlkaeRed/Automation-of-Security-Incident-Response-in-Active-Directory-using-Splunk-SIEM-and-Shuffle-SOAR-/README.md

 To go beyond the tutorial from MyDFIR's YouTube series, I implemented Sysmon-based detection to monitor suspicious network behavior, particularly potential C2 (Command and Control) communication.

 So first I installed Sysmon on both Windows Machines.
-Next I updated configuration file to one found here https://github.com/SwiftOnSecurity/sysmon-config
+Next I updated configuration file to one found here [SwiftOnSecurity sysmon-config](https://github.com/SwiftOnSecurity/sysmon-config)

 To make sure Sysmon logs were transferred to Splunk, I added this to the inputs.conf file:
 <img width="534" height="86" alt="obraz" src="https://github.com/user-attachments/assets/795a3344-9c33-4a5b-854a-d857491ad8b4" />